 If ROAS exceeds 3.5x after 1-2 weeks AND CAC is stable, increase daily budget by 25-50%.
 If this sustained performance continues, keep scaling until you hit saturation or audience fatigue.

 Write these rules into your roadmap document so new team members can execute them consistently.
-Inconsistent rule application is one of the top reasons teams waste 20-30% of testing budgets on creatives that should have been paused earlier.
+Inconsistent rule application is one of the top reasons teams waste budget on creatives that should have been paused earlier.

 Common Mistakes to Avoid